Tom Delaney (racing driver): Biography

 Apart from motor cars and aeroplanes (he was one of the first men to gain a pilot's licence at Brooklands), Delaney took over and greatly expanded his father's business, Delaney Gallay Ltd. They had five factories and employed 2,000 people.
 They were heat exchange engineers who supplied advanced heating and cooling systems for both aircraft and vehicles.
-They were the first to introduce car heaters, air-conditioning and seat belts for cars in the UK.
 Delaney Gallay components flew on Spitfires, Lancasters, Typhoons and many modern civil and military aircraft, including Concorde.
 The company Gallay still operates, and is based in Wellingborough.
 It is now part of the G&M Group.

 In 2004, Delaney suffered a serious accident while racing at Silverstone where he was thrown out of his car, which then bounced off a barrier running him over.
 In hospital that evening he was told he had only injured his wrist, whereupon Delaney telephoned his mechanic to see if the car could be repaired for the next race.

 In late 2005, Delaney received the Motor Sports Association's first ever "Lifetime Achievement" award to mark his 75 years of motor racing.
 His last race, at the age of 95, came at a VSCC meeting at Silverstone in April 2006; he had been invited to the Goodwood Revival meeting in early September, but died, after a short illness, just a few days before it was held.

 Tom Delaney was featured in the BBC ONE Life documentary The Oldest Drivers in Britain, which was broadcast on BBC1 on 18 October 2006.